0xthunder/nixie-clock/README.md

 # Nixie Clock Web Display

-A cool nixie clock built with HTML, CSS, and some JS.
+A cool nixie clock that you can add to your website.
+It was built with HTML, CSS, and some JS.
 Can be viewed [here.](https://0xthunder.github.io/nixie-clock)

 # Screenshot: